blaizot/ramses-tutorials/Cosmological-Volume/README.md

 A (working) google collab version can be found [here](https://colab.research.google.com/drive/1ktrkdsTkbjnvwFCGzPxvVOl5n6l2nUkY?usp=sharing).
 Your first task will be to port it to your laptop, and them to a cluster facility.

 ## Initial condition generation
 To generate initial condition, we will use [monofonic](https://bitbucket.org/ohahn/monofonic/src/master/).
 An older alternative may be [MUSIC](https://www-n.oca.eu/ohahn/MUSIC/).
-They requires FFTW3, GSL, as well as a CMake build system and a reasonably new C++14 compliant compiler.
+They require FFTW3, GSL, as well as a CMake build system and a reasonably new C++14 compliant compiler.
 In order to install them, some usefull information may be found in the the [manual](https://bitbucket.org/ohahn/monofonic/wiki/Home).
 Once this step performed, it should be possible to install monofonic doing
    ```
    git clone https://bitbucket.org/ohahn/monofonic.git